What is the Gig Economy?

-You will have seen the press attention on the employment tribunal ruling that drivers engaged by Uber are “workers”, not self-employed contractors, meaning they will be entitled to national minimum wage, paid annual leave and whistleblower protection.
+The growing gig economy has presented challenges for both businesses and tribunals and courts.
+You will have seen the employment tribunal ruling that Uber drivers are “workers”, not self-employed contractors.
+Thus meaning they will be entitled to national minimum wage, paid annual leave and whistleblower protection.

-This is the first case that has tested employment status in the rapidly expanding “gig economy” and, as such, has received significant attention.
+The Uber case is the first case that has tested employment status in the rapidly expanding “gig economy” .
 This tribunal decision does not rule out flexible business models which use self-employed individuals.
-However, it is likely that the use of so-called self-employed independent contractors will be subject to increased scrutiny.
+Moreover, it is likely that the use of so-called self-employed independent contractors will be subject to increased scrutiny.

 In essence, the hallmark of a self-employed relationship is one where the individual is carrying out a business on their own account where the status of the other party to the relationship is that of client or customer of that business.
 Relevant factors for determining whether this test is met include:

-- the degree of control exercised by the “employer” - less control means the individual is more likely to be in business on their own account
+- the degree of control exercised by the “employer”.
+For example, less control means the individual is more likely to be in business on their own account;

-- who supplies any equipment used – self-employed people are more likely to supply their own equipment
+- who supplies any equipment used – self-employed people are more likely to supply their own equipment; and

-- the level of risk assumed by the individual - those in business on their own account normally assume the risk of the business failing.
+- the level of risk assumed by the individual.
+For example, those in business on their own account normally assume the risk of the business failing.

 If so, it may be that you can still legitimately categorise them as self-employed.

-But, particular care needs to be taken when considering the control test which is so often of central importance in employment status cases.
+But, in employment status cases particular care needs to be taken when considering the control test.
 In the Uber case, the fact that Uber controls how much passengers are charged, requires drivers to follow particular routes and uses a ratings system to assess their performance meant that it was deemed to have sufficient control over the drivers that they were workers.

 Further, if in fact the people working for you can show: